Five Castles to Visit in the Netherlands (Gelderland Province)

 Kasteel Vorden

-Vorden Castle is another 13th-century castle, surrounded by a moat and featuring stylishly furnished rooms, secret passages, towers and volts.
+Vorden Castle is yet another 13th-century castle, surrounded by a moat and featuring stylishly furnished rooms, secret passages, towers and volts.
 Here you can admire beautiful antique furniture, paintings, sculptures and porcelain.
 Vorden Castle can be rented for events, therefore you need to check the opening times before your visit.
 There are a few rooms for over night accommodation, or you could rent the entire castle (if your bank account agrees with you)!
 The castle is surrounded by forest and there are many walking routes available in the area, including the famous Pieterpad!

 At the nearby restaurant you can taste home-made cakes, soups and lunches.